 3.3.5 Load Effective Address LEA-Load Effective Address The LEA instruction calculates and loads the effective address (offset within a given segment) of a source operand and places it in a general-purpose register.
+LEA is related to MOV, which copies data from a memory lea eax, [ebx]

 LEA is related to MOV, which copies data from a memory location to a register, but LEA takes the address of the source operand, whereas MOV takes the contents of the memory location specified by the source operand.
 In the simplest cases, LEA can be replaced with MOV.
 For example: